homecon/homecon/installation/installation.md

 This server links an easily readable name to the ip address so you can access the pi from the outside.

 #### DuckDNS
-Go to www.duckdns.org and login using facebook or some other options, create a blank Facebook account if necessary.
+Go to [www.duckdns.org](www.duckdns.org) and login using facebook or some other options (this is the huge downside of DuckDNS if you ask me), create a blank Facebook account if necessary.

 Choose a domain name and fill it in and click go.